marthoc/docker-deconz/README.md

 #### Environment Variables:

-`-e DECONZ_WEB_PORT=8080`: By default, the web UIs (Wireless Light and Phoscon) listen on port 80; only set this environment variable if you wish to change the listen port.
+`-e DECONZ_WEB_PORT=8080`: By default, the web UIs ("Wireless Light Control" and "Phoscon") and the REST API listen on port 80; only set this environment variable if you wish to change the listen port.
 `-e DECONZ_WS_PORT=8443`: By default, the websockets service listens on port 443; only set this environment variable if you wish to change the listen port.
 `-e DEBUG_INFO=1`: Sets the level of the deCONZ command-line flag --dbg-info (default 1).
 `-e DEBUG_APS=0`: Sets the level of the deCONZ command-line flag --dbg-aps (default 0).